gopherslab/conduit-connector-redis/README.md

 ### Record Keys

-* Pub/Sub mode: The redis channel name is uses as the record key
+* Pub/Sub mode: The redis channel name is used as the record key

 * Stream mode: The redis key name is used as the record key